MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-prepare-the-data.md

 When you downloaded the data files along with R and T-SQL scripts, the PowerShell script `RunSQL_R_Walkthrough.ps1` was included in the download.
 The script performs these actions:

 - Checks whether the SQL Native Client and command-line utilities for [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] are installed.
-The command-line tools are needed to run the [bcp Utility](../../tools/bcp-utility.md), which is used for fast bulk loading of data into SQL tables.
+You need the command-line tools to get the [bcp utility](../../tools/bcp-utility.md), which is used for fast bulk loading of data into SQL tables.
 - Connects to the specified instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and runs some [!INCLUDE[tsql](../../includes/tsql-md.md)] scripts that configure the database and create the tables for the model and data.
 - Runs a SQL script to create several stored procedures
 - Loads the data you downloaded previously into a table named `nyctaxi_sample`
 - Rewrites the arguments in the R script file to use the database name that you specify

 You should run this script on the computer where you will be building the solution, such as the laptop where you develop and test your R code.
-This computer, which we'll call the data science client, must be able to connect to the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] computer using the Named Pipes protocol.
+This computer, which we'll refer to as the data science client, must be able to connect to the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] computer using the Named Pipes protocol.

 1. Open a PowerShell command line as administrator.